DamianIanni/76Packing_server/readme.md

     _Note: You will need to add your specific database connection details and the OpenRouter API key._

 4.  **Database Setup:**
     This project uses MySQL.
 You will need to set up a MySQL database and configure the connection details in your `.env` file.
-(Further database setup steps like running migrations or schema creation are not detailed here, as they were not found in the initial project exploration).

 ## Running the Project